PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 16:19:35
+Last updated: 2024-04-02 16:20:38
-Random Quote: Be miserable.
-Or motivate yourself.
-Whatever has to be done, it's always your choice. - Wayne Dyer
+Random Quote: Patience is the companion of wisdom. - Augustine of Hippo